network-unit-testing-system/nuts/README.md

 In the network testing domain it is still true that not every possibility can be considered, however often one might want to test a single test case on many different devices.

-The project is heavily based on the pytest framework and uses Nornir to fetch data from the network devices.
+The project is heavily based on the pytest framework.
 It therefore acts as a custom pytest plugin.

 One of the main concepts that is introduced in nuts is the separation of the test definition